ZeynepDelalMutlu/zeynepdelalmutlu.github.io/_posts/2021-04-05-Brainfuck(Mindfuck).md

 layout: post
 ---

-- The Smallest Software Language
-- Brainfuck is a software language which has the smallest compiler.
+Brainfuck is the smallest software language.
+It has the smallest compiler.

 - [ - ] is the smallest program which can be written in this language.
 - ASCII Table is used for the character mapping.
 - Basically it has 8 program instructions as the following: